waseem-medhat/skillstackr/README.md

 ![Skillstackr profile demo](https://i.imgur.com/Ph85Q9O.png)

 - **Bring the data and we'll handle the rest**: you only need to enter your profile info and add your projects and job experience.
 A public profile will be generated from such data so you don't need to worry about design.

-- **Tailor and reuse**: Skillstackr allows (and encourages) you to create as many profiles as you need for different roles and companies.
+- **Tailor and reuse**: Skillstackr allows (and encourages) you to create a many profiles as you need for different roles and companies.
+Projects and job experience data that you add can be reused across multiple profiles as well.

 - [COMING SOON] **Guiding you every step of the way**: expert advice will be there for you throughout the profile creation process to help you maximize the value and effectiveness of your profiles.

 ## Getting started